-If you need additional assistance, please call the Community Affairs Department at (202) 649-6420 or contact your District Community Affairs Officer.
+If you need additional assistance, please call the Community Affairs Department at (202) 649-6420 or contact your Community Affairs Officer.

 These questions and answers are listed here to provide guidance on national bank investments using the public welfare authority or other appropriate national bank authority.

 The charts list national bank investments made under the 12 CFR 24 authority.

 The OCC posts its precedent setting community development investment letters in the Electronic Interpretations and Actions section of the OCC's website.
 These investments were made consistent with the 12 CFR 24 authority and reflect precedent setting actions that are consistent with the public welfare and other requirements of the regulation.

 Quick Reference Guide to Public Welfare Investments (PDF)

 The guide describes the guidelines for community development investments covered by 12 CFR 24.
 It gives an easy-to-follow list of requirements and examples of how banks make investments.

 Regulation W Special Analysis: Impact on National Bank Community Development Corporations (CDC) (PDF)